10 FFJR

 10.4.1 Data on dividends

-Most columns of Table 2 and the plots in Figure 3 of FFJR require data on dividends.
-We collect data on dividends from dsedist.10 Ordinary dividends are distinguished from other distributions (e.g., liquidating dividends or exchanges and reorganizations) by the first digit of distcd, which is 1 for ordinary dividends.11
+Most columns of Table 2 of FFJR and all plots in Figure 3 of FFJR require data on dividends.
+We collect data on dividends from dsedist

-Care is needed to calculate dividends “per equivalent unsplit share” as we would consider a firm paying 80 cents per share each quarter prior to a two-for-one split to have increased its dividends if it paid 45 cents per share (i.e., 90 cents per original share) in each quarter after the split.
-The variable cfacshr from msf allows us to perform the necessary adjustment in the code below.12
+Care is needed to calculate dividends “per equivalent unsplit share” as a firm paying 80 cents per share each quarter prior to a 2-for-1 split should be considered to have increased its dividends if it paid 45 cents per share (i.e., 90 cents per original share) in each quarter after the split.
+The variable cfacshr

 nyse_divs_raw <-